oracle-devrel/technology-engineering/landing-zones/standard_landing_zones/standard_landing_zones.md

 For other design considerations (such as hub & spoke, several environments, ExaCS ready, etc.), both solutions will fit.
 If after reviewing the table above it's still not clear to identify a solution:
 1. Visit [this asset](/commons/select_your_solution.pdf) for further consideration.
-2. Might be in the case that a customization is required for a standard landing zone, which should be treated as an extension of it, and **not** as rebuilding it into a different shape.
+2. Might be in the case that customization is required for a standard landing zone, which should be treated as an extension of it, and **not** as rebuilding it into a different shape.
 Choose the solution that is nearer to the requirements.
 3. If it's required to rebuild/restructure a standard landing zone then  use it's recommended to use the [tailored landing zone](/tailored_landing_zones/tailored_landing_zones.md) approach.

 &nbsp;